The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 Set review hui date/time that meets the needs of everyone, including ākonga and whānau.

-This framework tends to be a hui sequence that works well.
-This is for any type of RTLB case and whether or not existing communication between whānau and kura is deemed or viewed as functional or dysfunctional.
-Every partnership that you form is different.
-This is because what feedback is obtained and discussed by people in partnership will be different depending on the needs and complexity of the RTLB case at hand.
-Also, any partnership will vary depending on who you have sitting around the table.
-Some partnerships only require a small number of people, while others require many more people.
-What is important is that ākonga and whānau have a voice and are placed at the centre of everything the partnership does.
-You may notice similarities and differences here, to how you facilitate hui in your mahi.
+This framework tends to work well for any type of RTLB case, whether existing communication between whānau and kura is functional or dysfunctional.
+Every partnership is unique, as feedback obtained and discussed will differ depending on the needs and complexity of the RTLB case.
+Additionally, partnerships will vary based on who is present at the table.
+Some partnerships require only a small number of people, while others may need many more.
+What’s essential is that ākonga and whānau have a voice and are central to everything the partnership does.
+You may notice similarities and differences in how you facilitate hui in your mahi.

-Within each hui, the importance of confidentiality and why this is important, needs to be made explicit.
-Establishing boundaries and confidentiality, especially in the initial hui, ensures everyone around the table is on the same page.
-Maintaining confidentiality ensures everyone in partnership is kept safe, especially whānau and ākonga.
+Within each hui, the importance of confidentiality must be made explicit.
+Establishing boundaries and confidentiality, especially in initial hui, ensures everyone is on the same page.
+Maintaining confidentiality keeps everyone safe, particularly whānau and ākonga.

-In addition, deciding on the best way to communicate feedback/key information from the hui, is important.
-What works for me, for the larger gatherings, is an office school staff member who can accurately and concisely take effective ‘Minutes’-you don’t want to be spending your ‘own minutes’ having to re-format this information!
-However, you may be asked to provide a proofreading or editing lens to the minutes.
+Furthermore, deciding on the best way to communicate feedback/key information from the hui is crucial.
+For larger gatherings, I find it helpful to have an office school staff member accurately and concisely take effective minutes.
+You don’t want to spend your ‘own minutes’ reformatting this information!
+However, you may be asked to provide proofreading or editing feedback on the minutes.

 Initial Hui to Help Establish an Effective Partnership

-Forming the partnership at initial hui needs to be a priority.
-It is highly recommended that the concept of partnership is firstly unpacked-I have done this via Timperley and Robinson’s (2002) conceptual definition, outlined earlier in this blog.
+Forming the partnership at initial hui should be a priority.
+It is highly recommended that the concept of partnership be unpacked.
+I have done this using Timperley and Robinson’s (2002) conceptual definition outlined earlier in this blog.

 Secondly, a brainstorming session among the people in partnership is strongly recommended.
-Seeking answers to the following (or similar) pātai will ‘set-the-scene’ for any subsequent hui.
-The key is people in the partnership coming up with answers to pātai in a mana-enhancing, collaborative way.
-The person, I believe, who is in the best position to ‘set-the-scene’ is the person facilitating hui.
+Seeking answers to the following (or similar) pātai will ‘set the scene’ for any subsequent hui.
+The key is for the partnership members to collaboratively generate answers to pātai in a mana-enhancing way.
+The person best positioned to ‘set the scene’ is the facilitator of the hui.
 Remember, their role is power-sharing, where consensus-based decisions are a collaborative effort, not a unilateral decision made solely by the facilitator (or anyone else).

 How do we ensure manaakitanga is promoted and maintained?

-How do we partner together when we are not sitting around the table at hui?
+How do we partner when we are not sitting around the table at hui?

 What perspectives and skills do we each bring to this partnership?

-What could be some barriers for us forming effective partnerships?
+What could be some barriers to forming effective partnerships?

 How do we ensure confidentiality?

-What is the best way for us to communicate together so key information is shared and everyone receives it in a timely manner?
+What is the best way for us to communicate so key information is shared and received in a timely manner?

 These pātai can also be reviewed at any stage of the He Pikorua process.